KohaILS/koha-manual-zh-cn/source/opac.rst

    record of the item that was checked-out upon check-in.

-Depending on the patron's suggestions the contents of the ':ref:`Your reading history <your-reading-history-label>`' tab and the ':ref:`Circulation History <circulation-history-label>`' tab in the staff client may change.
+Depending on the patron's suggestions the contents of the ':ref:`Your reading history <your-checkout-history-label>`' tab and the ':ref:`Circulation History <circulation-history-label>`' tab in the staff client may change.

 Regardless of the patron's choice they can delete their reading history